Help for Schools

 Many bereaved young people have told us what a difference it makes to be supported in school by teachers who understand what they are going through.
 Staff want to do their best for their pupils but may feel quite daunted when faced with a student devastated by the loss of someone they love.

 Staff may need support to grapple with what to do, what to say and what to expect, and Lesley is available at the end of a phone to offer whatever information, advice and training is needed.

 School staff have the ability to make an enormous difference to the way children cope after a bereavement.
 Teachers often only need the right information and support to give them the confidence to share a child’s bereavement journey.
 SeeSaw can help staff develop that confidence.

 We can support schools in several ways.

-We know that schools are currently following strict guidelines regarding the safety of staff and students and we understand that in-person training may not be possible at the moment.
+We understand that in-person training may not be possible at the moment.
 Therefore, we have created some online training for those working in Secondary and Primary school settings.
-For more information on how to access this, click here.
+For more information on how to access this, click here

 Our training is tailored to meet the specific needs of your school.

 We can offer generalised whole school training as part of a staff meeting or inset day, or we can meet with small groups or individual members of staff to talk about specific issues relating to bereaved pupils.

 Some of the training sessions we could offer include: